VARK and Validity

 |Question Number||% with some V in their profile who chose a V option||% with some A in their profile who chose an A option||% with some R in their profile who chose an R option||% with some K in their profile who chose a K option.|

-To read this table: For Question One, 50% of the respondents who chose the Visual option had some Visual in their final VARK profile i.e. they were categorized as having a single preference Visual (mild, strong or very strong) or had a bimodal, trimodal or four-part preference with Visual as a part of it. (e.g. VA or VRK or VARK etc.) The higher the number the stronger the option was for those with that preference.
+To read this table: For Question One, 50% of the respondents who chose the Visual option had some Visual in their final VARK Profile i.e. they were categorized as having a single preference Visual (mild, strong or very strong) or had a bimodal, trimodal or four-part preference with Visual as a component of it. (e.g. VA or VRK or VARK etc.) The higher the number the stronger the option was for those with that preference and the better the option.
+Where the statistics are strong across all four modes the better the question.

 TABLE TEN: SINGLE PREFERENCE LOYALTY